 Respecting Ocean Resources for Economic Growth

-The blue economy involves companies dedicated to offering products and services that protect ocean resources for economic growth or what many are calling the oceanic economy, including improved livelihoods and jobs, and the overall health of the world’s oceans.
-The blue economy includes many activities: waste management, compostables, sustainable fishing, renewable energy, more efficient maritime transportation, and ecotourism, among others.
+The ocean economy involves companies dedicated to offering products and services that protect ocean resources for economic growth or what many are calling the oceanic economy, including improved livelihoods and jobs, and the overall health of the world’s oceans.
+The ocean economy includes many activities: waste management, compostables, sustainable fishing, renewable energy, more efficient maritime transportation, and ecotourism, among others.

-Billy Goat Brands (CSE:GOAT) and The Blue Economy
+Billy Goat Brands (CSE:GOAT) and The Ocean Economy

 Billy Goat Brands continues to be at the forefront of sustainable investing, by allocating its capital to investee companies with ESG-based values (Environmental, Social, Governance) that contribute to the greater good of society through innovative food technologies, functional foods and plant-based alternatives.